danielabar/hotwired_ats/README.md

 11. Why is Redis needed?
 Would it also be used in the same way in prod?
 12. In Chapter 4 first solution using Stimulus controller, initializeSortable gets called 16 times in total, 4 times for each column.
 13. In Chapter 5, why is Redis used to store the filters?
 Aren't they in the url?
+14. IDE support?
+Eg: Given a StimulusJS controller - how to find all the views/partials that are using it?
+Would need to search for either `data: {controller: "foo"}` or `data-controller="foo"`
+15. Why not using Postgres full text search on Job model?
+Particularly for rich text `description` field.